30 festive activities to do with your baby in December

 • An igloo

-Get some paper cups and hide a sprout under one of them. your toddler must lift up as many of the cups as possible to find the sprout.
-Build the excitement with lots of dramatic ‘ooohing’ and enjoy building his hand-eye coordination!
+Get some paper cups and hide a sprout under one of them.
+Your toddler must lift up as many of the cups as possible to find the sprout.
+Build the excitement with lots of dramatic ‘ooohing’ and enjoy building their hand-eye coordination!

 • Fold an A4 piece of thin card into sections, accordion style.